Avici1Forever/Spring2023-Smartphone/README.md

 Smart phone programming class for spring 2023

 ## Pods
-Before running those projects, you need to run the following command in the project directory.
+Before running those projects, you need to run the following command in the project directory <b>if there is a file named `Podfile`</b>.
 ```bash
 $ pod install
 ```

 This will install the components you need to run the porject.